 Reunifying with your children:

 Michelle Evans represents parents in Dependency court who are trying to get their children back in their custody.
 At the Law Office of Michelle Evans, APC, we care what happens to our clients and their families.
 We also care about how they feel when they are experiencing what may be the most difficult days of their lives.
 Reports of child abuse can come from almost any source.
 Child Welfare Services is required to remove children that are endangered.
-But what if the report is inaccurate, or based on rumor?
+But what if the report is inaccurate?
 You still face proving that you are a good parent to your child and fighting to get them back into your own home.
-Because many reports of child abuse or neglect can be resolved without court intervention, it is wise to seek a juvenile dependency lawyer as soon as possible to get the best result possible.
+Because many reports of child abuse or neglect can be resolved without court intervention, it is wise to seek a juvenile dependency lawyer as soon as possible to get the most favorable result.

 Family Members and Friends of Family: